ashwinkalyan/ashwinkalyan.github.io/books.md

 permalink: /books/
 ---
 The reason to put this list out on my webpage is of course, reaching out to like-minded people.
-But, the bigger driving force is to get my reading habit (that has taken a severe hit since grad school) back.
+But the bigger driving force is to get my reading habit, that has taken a severe hit since grad school, back.
 Also, inspired from lists of [Dheeraj](https://dheerajmn.mit.edu/personal/) and [Anup Rao](https://homes.cs.washington.edu/~anuprao/books.html).
 # Actively Reading: <br> <br>
 - [The Magicians](https://en.wikipedia.org/wiki/The_Magicians_(Grossman_novel)) <br>